Russia hammers Ukraine’s capital ahead of Trump-Zelenskyy meeting

 Russia’s leadership aims “to use every opportunity to cause Ukraine even greater suffering and increase their pressure on others around the world”, said Zelenskyy.

-Ahead of the Trump-Zelenskyy meeting, the two leaders are scheduled to speak over the telephone later on Saturday, where they will be joined by European Commission President Ursula von der Leyen and other European leaders, a commission spokesperson said.
+Ahead of the meeting with Trump, Zelenskyy is scheduled to speak by phone on Saturday with European Commission President Ursula von der Leyen and other European leaders, a commission spokesperson said.

+Zelenskyy, who departed Ukraine on Saturday, told reporters he would also make a stop in Canada to meet with Prime Minister Mark Carney ahead of his US trip.